-Later in the interview, the father added an additional point about society’s misconception about gay parent’s inability to create their own children, he clarified this point, explaining
+Later in the interview, the father added a point about society’s misconception about gay parent’s inability to create their children, he clarified this point, explaining:

 Tips for Gay Parents

-Seek to develop a relationship with your child’s teacher and ask about educating the other children about your family structure
+Teachers can help others learn.
+Seek to develop a relationship with your child’s teacher and ask about educating the other children about your family structure.

-Join a community or have a social network, so children can develop bonds with other children of same-sex relationships which will prevent them from feeling alone.
+Strength in numbers.
+Join a community or have a social network, so children can develop bonds with other children of same-sex relationships, which will prevent them from feeling alone.

-If your child sees you accept other cultures and love other races, it will help them become more open-minded.
+Embrace other cultures.
+If your child sees you accept different cultures and love other races, it will help them become more open-minded.

-You definitely want to step in when your child is in danger of serious harm but not every issue requires your intervention.
-If you continuously help too quickly your child won’t learn how to resolve conflicts themselves or have the courage to stand tall in difficult situations.
+Let your kids fight their own battles.
+You want to step in when your child is in danger of serious harm, but not every issue requires your intervention.
+If you continuously help too quickly, your child won’t learn how to resolve conflicts themselves or have the courage to stand tall in difficult situations.

 While society still struggles to accept gay parenting, this hasn’t stopped same-sex parents from moving forward and starting successful families.
-In fact, research shows that gay parents may in some ways be more successful than straight parents.
-Abbie Goldberg, a psychologist at Clark University in Massachusetts spoke about the benefits of gay parenting mentioning
+Research shows that gay parents may, in some ways, be more successful than straight parents.
+Abbie Goldberg, a psychologist at Clark University in Massachusetts, spoke about the benefits of gay parenting mentioning:

 “Gay parents tend to be more motivated, more committed than heterosexual parents on average because they chose to be parents” Gays and lesbians rarely become parents by accident, compared with an almost 50 percent accidental pregnancy rate among heterosexuals.
 That translates to greater commitment on average and more involvement.”